- Near-optimal dosage of L-Citrulline

 About The Product

 FUEL PUMP is a pre-workout made by Axe and Sledge Supplements.
 It costs $46.99 on their website in 40 servings if you take 1 scoop servings, or 20 servings if you take 2 scoop servings.

 For those interested in flavors, FUEL PUMP comes in 2 flavor options; Lemon Lime and Strawberry Lemonade, making it a pretty tasty product if you're worried about taste!

 However, it's important to know that FUEL PUMP is a stimulant-free pre-workout, so it's not going to do much for your energy levels; so you're not going to get that 'kick' of energy you do with pre-workouts containing stimulants such as Caffeine.

-Now, we will admit that we prefer stimulant pre-workouts, as getting an energy boost is one of the main benefits of taking pre-workouts (in our honest opinion).
-But in fairness, we could argue that drinking a cup of coffee along with taking FUEL PUMP will give you that energy kick anyway (but we don't like mixing pre-workouts and coffee together as it tastes weird).
+You might think that this is a negative here.
+But in fairness, we could argue that drinking a cup of coffee along with taking FUEL PUMP will give you that energy kick anyway.

 Who Is Axe and Sledge Supplements?